scmmmh/metadata-tutorial/source/access_data/europeana.rst

 Loading data from Europeana
 ===========================

-We will now look at a second data-source: `Europeana`_.
-Europeana comes with its own metadata schema and a custom API (application programming interface), as we will see in a moment.
+We will now look at a second remote data-source: `Europeana`_.
+Europeana is the European aggregator for cultural heritage data and comes with its own metadata schema and a custom API (application programming interface) for accessing the data.
 In order to use the API you need to have an API Key, which you need to apply for `here <https://pro.europeana.eu/page/get-api>`_ before we continue.

 .. _`Europeana`: https://www.europeana.eu